skluttrell/JackInTheBot/README.md

 ## Simple Interface
 The base command for this Discord bot is /heyjack with 3 commands.

-### deal
+### shuffle
-/heyjack deal
+/heyjack shuffle
-Issues a deck to the channel in which the command is made.
+Issues a shuffled deck to the channel in which the command is made.

 ### draw
 /heyjack draw